vernon2gh/make_rootfs/README.md

    the default is 95MB
 2. `-smp` specifies the number of CPU cores of the virtual machine, which is one CPU core by default
+3. `-netdev user,id=eth0,smb=/xxx/share -device virtio-net,netdev=eth0` enable
+   network and specifies `/xxx/share` to share files between your guest and host.
-3. `-M xxx,dumpdtb=x.dtb` to dump device tree binary, and than use shell command `dtc x.dtb -o x.dts` convert to device tree source.
+4. `-M xxx,dumpdtb=x.dtb` to dump device tree binary, and than use shell command `dtc x.dtb -o x.dts` convert to device tree source.